nolimitcarter/bitcoinTicker/README.md

 # bitcoinTicker

-A bitcoin price ticker I made using JSON and Python.
+A bitcoin price ticker I made using JSON, Python and a RPI2.
 It is displayed on a 8x32 dotmatrix display.

 ## Dependencies: